Rex--/picchick/tests/README.md

 Blink Test Hexfiles
 -------------------
 These files contain super basic programs that toggle an I/O pin.
+The source of these programs can be found in `blink.c`

 - `blink-pic14e-pic161454.hex` -
     Uses the internal oscillator with default POR values (500 kHz) to blink